3 Common Causes Air Conditioner Problems and How to Fix Them

 - Set the thermostat properly.
 Most of us want to feel cool air right away after being outdoors for too long.
 So we should set the thermostat down to its lowest setting to speed up the cooling, right?
 No. Air conditioners don’t work faster by setting the thermostat lower than your intended temperature.
 If your comfortable temperature is 75 degrees, setting your thermostat to 68 won’t speed up the cooling.
 The air temperature will still go down to 75 degrees within the same amount of time whether you set your AC to 75 degrees or 68 degrees.
 Setting it lower is only a waste of energy.

 - Set the thermostat a bit higher to save energy.
 Most people feel comfortable around 75-78 degrees, and many can tolerate slightly higher room temperatures.
 Try setting your thermostat at 79 or 80 degrees, and see how it feels.
-If that’s fine, thank yourself for saving on energy consumption.
+If that’s fine, thank you for saving on energy consumption.
 Every degree of change in your thermostat setting adds or reduces your AC’s power consumption by 7%.

 - Use your ceiling fans.
 Your AC and ceiling fans can work in tandem.
 Ceiling fans make you feel 4 degrees cooler, hence allowing you to raise your thermostat settings a bit even on a hot day.
 Moreover, they circulate cool air evenly in the room.

 Faulty air conditioner installation is another reason for premature AC problems and higher than normal electric bills.
 This happens when an inexperienced guy installs your system.
 The following installation mistakes can lead to Maui air conditioner problems: